reactive-tech/kubegres/README.md

 **Interesting links**
 * A webinar about Kubegres was hosted by PostgresConf on 25 May 2021.
 [Watch the recorded video.](https://postgresconf.org/conferences/2021_Postgres_Conference_Webinars/program/proposals/creating-a-resilient-postgresql-cluster-with-kubegres)
-* The [availability of Kubegres](https://www.postgresql.org/about/news/kubegres-is-available-as-open-source-2197/) was published on PostgreSql's official website
+* The availability of Kubegres was published on [PostgreSql's official website](https://www.postgresql.org/about/news/kubegres-is-available-as-open-source-2197/).
 * Google talked about Kubegres in their [Kubernetes Podcast #146](https://kubernetespodcast.com/episode/146-kubernetes-1.21/).

 **What is Kubegres?**